 At first glance, Belem Lett’s paintings appear like highly sophisticated versions of Rorschach ink blots.
-It’s only on closer inspection the you notice the tiny inconsistencies between the two halves, indicating the works aren’t resultant of folding the image over to create its twin.
+It’s only on closer inspection that you notice the tiny inconsistencies between the two halves, indicating the works aren’t resultant of folding the image over to create its twin.
 Rather, they are testament to Lett’s interest in pattern and repetition, and the fallibility of the handmade.
-His painstaking process of replicating by hand his gestural brushwork on both sides of the canvas is as much about inconsistencies and unpainted surfaces, as it is about precision and technique.
+His painstaking process of replicating by hand his gestural brushwork on both sides of the canvas is as much about inconsistencies and unpainted surfaces as it is about precision and technique.
 Experimental and highly decorative, the works concertina across their substrate in a playful pastiche of architectural aesthetics and gestural abstraction.
-Heavily referencing Baroque decoration, shamanic art, and digitally duplicated imagery, they are also deeply connected to Lett’s familial connection to South America.
+Heavily referencing Baroque decoration, shamanic art and digitally duplicated imagery, they are also deeply connected to Lett’s familial connection to South America.
 More than an experiment in painting, the finished compositions provide a kaleidoscopic view of Lett’s world that is hallucinatory and completely mesmeric.